Vedas: Samaveda

 The Samaveda Samhita consists of 1549 stanzas, taken almost entirely (except for 75 mantras) from the Rigveda.
 While its earliest parts are believed to date from as early as the Rigvedic period, the existing compilation dates from the post-Rigvedic Mantra period of Vedic Sanskrit, between c.
 1200 and 1000 BCE or "slightly later", roughly contemporary with the Atharvaveda and the Yajurveda.

 The Samaveda Samhita has two major parts.
-The first part includes four melody collections (gāna, गान) and the second part three verse “books” (ārcika, आर्चिक).
+The first part includes four melody collections (gāna, गान) and the second part three verse "books" (ārcika, आर्चिक).
 A melody in the song books corresponds to a verse in the arcika books.
 Just as in the Rigveda, the early sections of Samaveda typically begin with hymns to Agni and Indra but shift to the abstract.
-Their meters shift also in a descending order.
+Their metres shift also in a descending order.
 The songs in the later sections of the Samaveda have the least deviation from the hymns derived from the Rigveda.

 In the Samaveda, some of the Rigvedic verses are repeated.
 Including repetitions, there are a total of 1875 verses numbered in the Samaveda recension translated by Griffith.
 Two major recensions have survived, the Kauthuma/Ranayaniya and the Jaiminiya.
 Its purpose was liturgical, and they were the repertoire of the ' or "singer" priests.